-Configure WPA/WPA2 Passphrase Using the D-Link Utility
+Configure WPA/WPA2 Passphrase

 It is recommended to enable WPA-PSK on your wireless router or access point before configuring your wireless adapter.
 If you are joining an existing network, you will need to know the WPA-PSK passphrase being used.